mawds/library-shell/_episodes/04-scipt.md

 > > script, such that the commands run are:
 > >
 > > ```
-> > $ head -n 1 cubane.pdb ethane.pdb octane.pdb pentane.pdb propane.pdb
+> > $ head -n 1 Addison.txt Aikin.txt Brown.txt Cowley.txt Defoe.txt Goldsmith.txt Pope.txt Trusler.txt
-> > $ tail -n 1 cubane.pdb ethane.pdb octane.pdb pentane.pdb propane.pdb
+> > $ tail -n 1 Addison.txt Aikin.txt Brown.txt Cowley.txt Defoe.txt Goldsmith.txt Pope.txt Trusler.txt
 > > ```
 > > {: .bash}
-> > The shell does not expand `'*.pdb'` because it is enclosed by quote marks.
+> > The shell does not expand `'*.txt'` because it is enclosed by quote marks.
-> > As such, the first argument to the script is `'*.pdb'` which gets expanded within the
+> > As such, the first argument to the script is `'*.txt'` which gets expanded _within_ the
 > > script by `head` and `tail`.
 > {: .solution}
 {: .challenge}